mbazmara/Clustering/README.md

-# Clustering your data and plot it in 2D just in 10 second
+# Clustering your data and plot it in 2D just in 10 seconds